Categories

 What does that mean in every day terms?

 The only time I have ever had a problem with water causing damage was while I was on my second F-91W.
 Where I somehow lost one of the backplate screws, after a few weeks condensation from taking showers built up in behind the screen cover.
-After realizing the lost screw I dried the watch out for a few days then replaced the screw using one from my first watch – I still had the old one as it worked fine but the strap was broken!
+After realizing the lost screw I dried the watch out for a few days then replaced the screw using one from my first watch – I still had the old one as it worked more or less fine as only the strap was broken!
 Since then I haven’t had any problems.

 Casio F-91W Battery Life

 The battery life on this thing is crazy, today we talk about smart watches with battery life numbers in the days and hours.
-This watch, this watch’s battery will last SEVEN YEARS.
+While this watch!
+This watch’s battery will last you a solid SEVEN YEARS at least.

 Weight